dcmb-courses/bioinf606-2019/setup.md

 Git is a version control system that lets you track who made changes to what and when.
 To work with GitHub and BitBucket you will need a [supported web browser](https://help.github.com/articles/supported-browsers/) (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).

 **Windows:** Git should be installed as a plugin to mobaxterm.
 Download the plugin for [**Git**](http://mobaxterm.mobatek.net/plugins/Git.mxt3).
 Once downloaded please move the `Git.mxt3` file to the folder `C:\Program Files (x86)\Mobatek\MobaXterm Personal Edition`.
 Launching mobaxterm will complete the install.

+**Mac OS X:** For OS X 10.9 and higher, install Git for Mac by downloading and running the most recent "mavericks" installer from this [list](http://sourceforge.net/projects/git-osx-installer/files/).
+After installing Git, there will not be anything in your /Applications folder, as Git is a command line program.
+For older versions of OS X (10.5-10.8) use the most recent available installer labeled "snow-leopard" [available here](http://sourceforge.net/projects/git-osx-installer/files/).

 **Linux:** If Git is not already available on your machine you can install it via your distro's package manager.
 For Debian/Ubuntu run